mrsimonsen/UnityPlaygroundCustomScripts/README.md

 Allows an object to create a prefab when it's health reaches 0.
 Requires a Health System Attribute.
 This fixes the problem where an object will either create a prefab every time it's hit or being destroyed after 1 hit while having more health.

 ## DayNight Timer
 Sets a transparent black overlay on the scene with a timer to be day or night.
+You'll need to create an Empty Game Object in your scene and add this script to it.
+You will also need to add a Canvas component and set the Render Mode to "Screen Space - Overlay".
+Lastly, add an Image component and drag it into the Image box of the DayNight script.

 ## Double Jump Animated
 Extents the "Jump" script to allow for double jumps with animation.